laelnasan/ATMPT/README.md

 }
 ```
 The `ERROR` block is just a switch with the error counter as argument.
 It makes possible to code some fallthrough error handling witch was the first purpose of the macros.

+UPDATE: This approach is wrong by design.
+It only works if the check code happens to be reached in run-time.
+It makes it mandatory to initiate a new environment in every single new block, as in an if-clause for example.
+The new way uses the line number where the check was made as argument.